mongo-mongoers/mongo-mongoers.github.io/index.md

 ### Deployment

-1. To deploy the app, use the following commands:
+1. To deploy the app, use the following commands from the app/.deploy directory:

         ```mup setup
         mup deploy```